 Q: How do you simplify a fraction?

 A: Divide both the numerator and the denominator by their greatest common divisor (GCD).
-For example, to simplify 12/18, the GCD of 12 and 18 is 6.
+In real terms, for example, to simplify 12/18, the GCD of 12 and 18 is 6.
 Divide both the numerator and denominator by 6 to get 2/3.

 Q: How do you add or subtract rational numbers?